Share this article

 9. Dog crate

 Your dog’s crate will always be an important feature of their home life.
-Whatever type of crate you decide on, these act as essential for potty training (at any age), for discipline, and also create a safe space for your pup to hang out after a long day of being a dog.
+Whatever type of crate you decide on, these act as essential for potty training (at any age) and also create a safe space for your pup to hang out after a long day of being a dog.
+Introduce crate time slowly, and make it a positive experience so that your dog enjoys spending some chill time there.

 10. Chew toys